 During this introductory section, the chair will provide an email address to which electronic submissions should be sent during the oral proceedings.
 The chair will also provide a telephone number to be called in case of technical difficulties arising, and ask the representative(s) to provide a telephone number that they can be reached on.
 During inter partes proceedings, each party will also be asked to provide an email address to which the other parties can send electronic submissions.

-The oral proceedings will then typically proceed in sections focussing on one issue at a time (added subject matter, novelty, inventive step, sufficiency, etc.), generally with a decision announced at the end of each section.
+The oral proceedings will then typically proceed in sections focusing on one issue at a time (added subject matter, novelty, inventive step, sufficiency, etc.), generally with a decision announced at the end of each section.
 The parties’ representatives will be given an opportunity to present their cases on each issue in the usual way.

 While presenting during in-person oral proceedings, it is common for the representative to receive input/instructions from a client/expert/other legal adviser who is also present at the oral proceedings.
 Likewise, if two or more representatives are acting for a particular party, those representatives may well need to consult each other during presentation of their case.
 Accordingly, to replicate such communications during videoconference oral proceedings, we suggest setting up a “back channel” (for example via an instant messaging service) allowing private communication in real time.